The Princess Diaries (film): Music

+John Debney composed the film's score.

 Houston and BrownHouse Productions were heavily involved in curating music for the film, which Kristal Brent Zook of The Washington Post observed "displays more girl power and ethnic flavor than the film does".
 Dawn Soler served as the film's music supervisor, and Moore recorded a cover of Connie Francis' "Stupid Cupid" for the soundtrack.
 Composer John Debney was recruited to score the film.
 Long-time friends with Disney executive Bill Green, Green felt that Debney would complement the film and personally recommended him to Marshall.
 Debney identified The Princess Diaries as one of the films he is most proud to have worked on, explaining that the project holds an "emotional connection" because it reminds him of his mother.

 The official soundtrack was released by Walt Disney Records on July 24, 2001.
 Described as largely a collection of pop rock, teen pop, and dance-pop tracks, the soundtrack features contributions from artists BBMak, Aaron Carter, Backstreet Boys, Myra, Hanson and B*Witched.
 AllMusic's Heather Phares reviewed that the album consists of mostly "slick, virtually interchangeable singles ... a few tracks, for better or worse, are particularly distinctive", and felt that the album could have benefited from more originality as the Backstreet Boys' track "What Makes You Different (Makes You Beautiful)" implies.
 A soundtrack consisting exclusively of the film's orchestral score was released on December 11, 2001, credited to Debney.